Scott Graham Speaker Presentation Content

 The next issue will discuss the anti-bullying strategies that help children deal with bullying.

-When a child deals with a bully, they often hear the same stock answers: Walk away, ignore it, or tell a teacher or a trusted adult.
+When children deal with a bully, they often hear the same answer: Walk away, ignore it, or tell a teacher or a trusted adult.
 These strategies sometimes work, but children need more.
 What do you do if a bully follows you?
 What happens if you cannot ignore a bully’s taunts?
 What do you do if you tell and still find yourself alone on the playground dealing with the bully?

 Your Reaction Feeds the Bully

 The biggest reward a bully receives is their victim’s reaction.
-If you freak out, start to cry, show fear, tease or fight back, the bully receives their reward: your reaction.
-Here are a few steps to help you deliver a strong, confident message.
+If you freak out, start to cry, show fear, tease or fight back, the bully gets their reward: your response.
+Here are a few steps to help you deliver a robust and confident message.
 After all, the best defence against a bully is confidence.

 STEP # 1 – Make Eye Contact

 Before you tell the bully how you feel about their actions, you must look the bully directly in the eye.
-Making eye contact with a bully is important as it shows confidence.
+Making eye contact with a bully is crucial as it shows confidence.
 If you look at your shoes when talking or have not made eye contact, your message could be stronger and more effective.
-Look the bully in the eye.

 STEP # 2 – Body Language